 Claims: If an employee is injured or becomes ill while on the job, they can file a claim with the employer's insurance company, usually with the help of a solicitor.
 The insurer will investigate the claim and determine if it is covered by the policy.
 If it is covered, the insurer will work with the employer to provide compensation to the employee.

-Claims made by third parties, such as customers or members of the public, require a different type of insurance policy, such as public liability insurance or professional indemnity insurance.
+Claims made by third parties including customers or members of the public require a different type of insurance policy, such as public liability insurance or professional indemnity insurance.

 We qualify, quantify and offer insurance using data, analysis and technology, and we serve a wide range of business types — from dog walkers and dieticians, to landlords and locksmiths.
 Enro Ltd t/a Superscript is authorised and regulated by the Financial Conduct Authority.